-It’s tempting to think of cannabidiol (CBD), a non-psychoactive compound in cannabis, as an herbal panacea.
-After all, it’s being touted as a potential treatment for asthma, obesity, drug addiction, acne, Alzheimer’s, migraines, PTSD and insomnia, just to name a few conditions.
+CBD Science continues to be furthered.
+It’s tempting to think of cannabidiol as an herbal panacea.
+Further, it’s being touted as a potential treatment for several common ailments.
+This includes, asthma, obesity, drug addiction, acne, Alzheimer’s, migraines, PTSD and insomnia, just to name a few.

-We do know that cannabidiol is a key chemical messenger in the body’s endocannabinoid system, which is responsible for maintaining homeostasis and other functions from head to toe.
-(And there are claims CBD topicals can help with dandruff, athlete’s foot and everything in between).
+We know that cannabidiol is a key component in the body’s endocannabinoid system.
+This system is responsible for maintaining homeostasis.
+Claims exist stating CBD topicals can help with dandruff, athlete’s foot and everything in between.

-There is a growing body of CBD research exploring the anti-inflammatory, anti-anxiety, anti-cancer, anti-you-name-it properties of cannabidiol.
+A growing body of research suggests exploring the anti-inflammatory, anti-anxiety, anti-cancer, anti-you-name-it properties of CBD.
 There are few definitive results yet.
-But urgent health needs, plus hundreds of CBD products trying to answer them, have a way of putting public demand ahead of the research curve.
+However, there are hundreds of CBD products trying to answer people’s urgent health needs.
+This has a way of putting public demand ahead of the research curve.

 How might it help you?
 Here are just a few of the applications that show promise.

-CBD and convulsive disorders: The medical journal Epilepsia notes that cannabis has been used to treat epilepsy for centuries.
-Even as research continues, patients are using CBD to limit or eliminate seizures—as seen in numerous reports, most famously CNN’s docu-series Weed.
+First, the medical journal Epilepsia notes cannabis being used to treat epilepsy for centuries.
+As research continues, patients are using CBD to limit or eliminate seizures.
+Consequently, this has been seen in numerous reports, most famously CNN’s docu-series Weed.

-CBD and cancer: Some of the strongest support for medical applications of cannabis comes from cancer research, as reported by The National Academies of Sciences, Engineering and Medicine in its sweeping 2017 review of 10,000 scientific abstracts.
-Cannabinoids are helping cancer patients deal with pain, general wasting and the nausea and vomiting that come with chemotherapy, according to the British Journal of Clinical Pharmacology.
-Studies suggest CBD and other cannabinoids may also play a role in limiting tumor growth.
+Secondly, some of the strongest support for medical applications of cannabis comes from cancer research.
+In The National Academies of Science, Engineering and Medicine’s 2017 review, 10,000 scientific abstracts gained consideration.
+In summary, cannabinoids are helping cancer patients deal with pain, general wasting and the nausea and vomiting that come with chemotherapy.
+This is according to the British Journal of Clinical Pharmacology.
+Other studies suggest CBD and other cannabinoids may also play a role in limiting tumor growth.

-CBD and acne: A study in The Journal of Clinical Investigation cites its effectiveness in corralling over productive sebaceous (oil) glands, and limiting the inflammation that causes “acne vulgaris.”
+Third, a study in The Journal of Clinical Investigation cites positive notes about CBD and acne.
+They claim its effectiveness in corralling over productive sebaceous glands, and limiting the inflammation that causes “acne vulgaris.”

-CBD and anxiety: In a research review published in the journal Neurotherapeutics, researchers said there is “considerable potential” for CBD as a balm for a wide range of anxiety disorders, including post-traumatic stress disorder (PTSD), obsessive-compulsive behaviors and panic disorders.
+In a review published in the Neurotherapeutics journal, researchers said there is “considerable potential” for CBD as a balm.
+This would be for a wide range of anxiety disorders, including post-traumatic stress disorder (PTSD), obsessive-compulsive behaviors and panic disorders.

-CBD and pain: The Journal of Experimental Medicine reported that CBD therapy soothed both chronic inflammatory and neurophathic (nerve) pain.
+The Journal of Experimental Medicine reported that CBD therapy soothed both chronic inflammatory and neurophathic (nerve) pain.
 It’s important to note it was a rat study.
-But rats have feelings, too.
+Incidentally, rats have feelings, too.

-Based on current and future findings, there may be a wave of CBD-related therapies coming soon … or even this afternoon, depending on the advice you get at a dispensary.
-Given the limits of current science, you’ll have to be your own research scientist and lab rat.
-But it beats waiting for the next issue of Neurotherapeutics to hit your mailbox.
+In conclusion, based on current and future findings, there may be a wave of CBD-related therapies coming soon.
+Given the limits of current CBD science, you’ll have to be your own research scientist and lab rat.
+However, it beats waiting for the next issue of Neurotherapeutics to hit your mailbox.

 Image source: Gotgot44 / Wikimedia Commons